bogdan-404/theShelf/README.md

 ## Quick Overview

-The primary objective of this project us to implement my knowledge of React, to create a simple web application that allows users to create a list of books they have read, and movies they have watched.
-The project use props, contexts, hooks, routing.
-To save all the data on the page refresh, the project uses JSON Server.
+The primary objective of this project is to implement my knowledge of React, and create a simple web application that allows users to create a list of books they have read, and movies they have watched.
+The project uses props, contexts, hooks, routing.
+To save all the data after the page refresh, the project uses JSON Server.
 The components are built using Material UI.

 ## Pages